Nakauri/EventHorizon_Infall/README.md

 # EventHorizon Infall

 Cooldown timeline bars for World of Warcraft: Midnight (12.0).
 Reads your Cooldown Manager and mirrors it as horizontal bars showing cooldowns, casts, buffs, and debuffs sliding across a relative timeline.
+Original by Brusalk and Calen under "EventHorizon" and "EventHorizon Continued" (for previous expansions).

-Built for the Midnight secret value system from the ground up.
+Built for the Midnight secret value system.

 ## Install